The Frontline Factor

 Frontline Summary

 The difference between operations that thrive during peak and those that merely survive comes down to preparation.
-The best frontline leaders begin peak planning months in advance, building capacity, training teams, and establishing the systems that will carry their operations through the surge.
+The best frontline leaders begin peak planning months in advance, building capacity, training teams, and establishing the workforce resource management systems that will carry their operations through the surge.

 Forecasting and Capacity Planning